 You can make it like creamy mashed potatoes, or slightly lumpy mashed potatoes.
 For the creamy version, blend on a high speed, and for the lumpy version (in the picture above) pulse on a low setting in a blender, just enough to leave it a little lumpy.

-Tip On rare occasions, I buy purple, orange, or green cauliflower.
+On rare occasions, I buy purple, orange, or green cauliflower.
 And the orange cauliflower has quite a bit more vitamin C than the other colors.

 Ingredients

-- 1/4 teaspoon of salt (or to taste, plus pepper)
+- 1/4 teaspoon salt

 I love Mashed Cauliflower.
 I was so happy to discover this once I started my low-starch diet.
 I first used it as part of a Shephards Pie substitution, though I use a little more butter.
 I think it tastes very close to the real thing.